Simple and robust extended chromosomal aneuploidy analysis with QF-PCR technology

 Expertly balances clinical utility and ease of use

 Compatible with a range of capabilities and instrumentation

 Miscarriage is defined as the spontaneous loss of pregnancy before the foetus reaches viability, and includes all pregnancy losses from the time of conception until 24 weeks of gestation.
 Recurrent miscarriage is the loss of three or more consecutive pregnancies, and affects nearly 1% of couples trying to conceive.

-The most frequent trisomy found in products of conception (POC) is trisomy for chromosome 16.
-However, trisomies for chromosomes 13, 15, 18, 21 and 22 are also common.
-Other aneuploidies commonly seen include monosomy X and triploidy which account for approximately 20% and 15% of all abnormalities, respectively.
+50% of first trimester recurrent miscarriage cases have been shown to be caused by a chromosome abnormality.
+The most commonly noted abnormality group is the trisomies, which account for 60% of all chromosomal disorders observed in products of conception (POC).
+Within this group, the most frequently observed trisomy is chromosome 16.
+Trisomy of chromosomes 13, 15, 18, 21 and 22 are also commonly seen.
+Other aneuploidies commonly seen include monosomy X, and triploidy.
+These account for approximately 20% and 15% of all abnormalities respectively.

 |Kit Name||Description||Platform||Catalogue Code|

 Detects trisomies of chromosome 13, 15, 16, 18, 21, 22, X and Y.